biowdl/biowdl.github.io/styleGuidelines.md

 In the case of function calls, there should *not* be a space between the function's name and the opening bracket of it's parameters, but besides that the same rules apply as with groupings, as far as the brackets are concerned.
-The commas separating the parameters should be followed by a space.
+The commas separating the parameters should be followed, but not preceded by a space.

 There are a number of operators which should always be surrounded by spaces:
 - Less than: `<`